ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 ## Well Done, the Token is ready!

-Now, you can decide how to continue your journey, based on the time factor!
+It's time to decide how to continue your journey, based on the time factor!

 You can either continue with:
 <br>